 At Bishop Gilpin we value and respect cultural diversity, recognise the positive benefits of bilingualism and believe that all children have the right to equal opportunity of access to the curriculum.
 The school is committed to making appropriate provision of teaching and resources for pupils for whom English is an Additional Language (EAL) and for raising the achievement of minority ethnic pupils who are at risk from under-achievement.

-If you require any information about EAL, please contact Natalie Newman (EAL co-ordinator) firstname.lastname@example.org.
+If you require any information about EAL, please contact Joe Thompson (EAL co-ordinator) firstname.lastname@example.org.

 Please read our EAL policy here.